Mission Nuestra Señora de Guadalupe

-By 1659 Piro Indians had begun settling in the area of Paso del Norte.
+By 1659, the Piro Indians had begun settling in the area of Paso del Norte.
 The Mission Nuestra Señora de Guadalupe was established by Fray García for them.
-This mission became the southernmost of the New Mexico chain of missions along El Camino Real from Mexico City to Santa Fe.
-The original structure remains as a side chapel of the Cathedral of Juarez.
-The Piro settlement formed the core of the original Ciudad del El Paso del Norte, which later became La Ciudad de Benito Juárez and is in the present-day state of Chihuahua.
+This mission became the southernmost of the New Mexico chain of missions along El Camino Real, which connected Mexico City to Santa Fe.
+The original structure still exists as a side chapel of the Cathedral of Juarez.

-The festival which began there, Tortugas Pueblo Fiesta of Our Lady of Guadalupe, moved later to Tortugas.
+The Piro settlement formed the core of the original Ciudad del El Paso del Norte, which later became La Ciudad de Benito Juárez, located in the present-day state of Chihuahua.
+The festival that originated there, the Tortugas Pueblo Fiesta of Our Lady of Guadalupe, was later moved Tortugas.

+In the lands of the Manso people

+From the 15th century, the area of present-day Ciudad Juárez was inhabited by an Indigenous people whose original name is unknown.
+Juan de Oñate referred to them as the Mansos, the name by which they became known historically.
+Their territory extended from north of the Rio Grande to the area near Las Cruces, New Mexico, and they lived a semi-nomadic way of life.

+In 1629, the Franciscan custodian Alonso de Benavides proposed their evangelization.
+The following year, friar Antonio de Arteaga began missionary work among them before turning his attention to the Piro, with whom he helped establish the missions of Senecú and Socorro.
+He was accompanied by García de San Francisco, who later returned to Mexico City to be ordained as a priest.

+More sustained missionary efforts among the Mansos began around 1656, when friars Francisco Pérez and Tomás Cabal were sent to the El Paso region.
+They built a church and gathered a group of Indigenous inhabitants, but internal conflict among the Mansos led them to abandon the mission the following year.
+García de San Francisco, then serving at the Mission of San Antonio de Senecú, subsequently took an interest in continuing the missionary work among the Mansos of El Paso.